-We are all wired to be social, and in a word of social distancing, relationships may feel at risk and feelings of isolation are on the rise.
+We are all wired to be social, and in a world of social distancing, relationships may feel at risk and feelings of isolation are on the rise.
 In fact, a recent study by Cigna found that 61% of Americans said they are lonely and “remote workers are more likely than non-remote workers to always or sometimes feel alone.”
 But what does social distancing really mean?

 Social distancing is defined as, “deliberately increasing the physical space between people to avoid spreading illness.”
-This means staying at least six feet away from others.
+This means staying at least 6 feet away from others.
 But it does not mean that human connections need to be done away with.
 Instead, it’s time to focus on physical distancing rather than social distancing.

 2. Learn how successful virtual teams collaborate